-9 Subsidiary Legislation 420.06 Reception of Asylum Seekers (Minimum Standards) Regulations, Legal Notice 320 of 2005, 22 November, 2005.
+(LGBTI).
+Subsidiary Legislation 420.06 Reception of Asylum Seekers (Minimum Standards) Regulations, Legal Notice 320 of 2005, 22 November, 2005.

-10 Reception Regulations 14(1): "[A]ccount shall be taken of the specific situation of vulnerable persons which shall include minors, unaccompanied minors and pregnant women, found to have special needs after an individual evaluation of their situation."

-11 Regulation 14(2) of the Reception Regulations.
+&lt;sup>12 Reception Regulations 14(1): "[A]ccount shall be taken of the specific situation of vulnerable persons which shall include minors, unaccompanied minors and pregnant women, found to have special needs after an individual evaluation of their situation.
+Regulation 14(2) of the Reception Regulations.